StevenTammen/bibledocs.org/content/about-the-site.md

 On this site you may come across the version abbreviations "NIV11" and "NIV84."
 These are two different versions of the New International Version.

 The 1984 NIV is probably the English Bible version that I personally read from the most.
-Unfortunately, after the publication of the 2011 NIV, Biblica, the copyright holder, decided to try and "stamp out" the old translation: not only did they stop offering print Bibles in the 1984 version, but they also removed it from Bible study websites and the stores of Bible software applications.
+Unfortunately, after the publication of the 2011 NIV, the copyright holder in North America decided to try and "stamp out" the old translation: not only did they stop offering print Bibles in the 1984 version, but they also removed it from Bible study websites and the stores of Bible software applications.
 While the new translation isn't universally terrible (i.e., it's not a "translation of the devil" or any other hogwash like that), the older NIV translation is better in multiple places, and also doesn't suffer from the verbal gymnastics and interpretive problems that arise from trying to remove gender from language.

+{{% sidenote %}}
+Astute readers may have noticed the "North America" qualification on the censhorship of the 1984 NIV.
+As best I understand, Hodder and Staughton hold the UK rights to the NIV, and as of yet, they haven't yanked it from Bible study platforms, unlike their North American counterparts.

+The upshot of this is that if you don't mind wading through some peculiarities of British English (for example, "colour" and "armour" rather than "color" and "armor"; the odd lexical use of "corn" to mean "grains in general" rather than [Maize](https://en.wikipedia.org/wiki/Maize) -- compare Britain's so-called [Corn Laws](https://en.wikipedia.org/wiki/Corn_Laws#:~:text=The%20word%20'corn'%20in%20British,producers%2C%20and%20represented%20British%20mercantilism) -- and so on), you can actually still legally purchase the 1984 NIV in English.
+For example, [here's a link](https://www.logos.com/product/29979/the-holy-bible-new-international-version-anglicised) to buy the "Anglicized" 1984 NIV in [Logos](https://www.logos.com/).
+(Unfortunately, however, this Anglicized version doesn't have interlinear support).

+Even though this is the case, I still quote from the "normal" (i.e., Americanized) 1984 NIV on this site since I do happen to own it.
+Thus, any time you see the abbreviation NIV84 on this site, that is the no-longer-available Americanized version of the 1984 NIV.
+(The Anglicized version of the 1984 NIV is instead abbreviated NIV84A).
+{{% /sidenote %}}

+{{% sidenote %}}
+Since you can't find the full Americanized 1984 NIV anywhere on the internet (at least not legally), any quotations of the 1984 NIV on this site have the net effect of giving site readers another comparison version to work with (one that is not otherwise available).
+{{% /sidenote %}}

 What the NIV does fairly well is balance faithfulness to the original text with readability.
 To reduce many complex and involved arguments to a sentence or two, while it is true that straying too far from what we have in the original languages is dangerous, English is not Greek (or Hebrew), and translations need to focus on making readable *English*.
 To put things a bit more generally, we want our translations to clearly present the meaning of the biblical text in the target language -- that is what is important, the meaning.

 The 1984 NIV is not the only version to get this idea right, but I find that it does often strike a better balance than most other translations.
 The NLT can be very good if the translators get the sense of the passage right, but since it is more "interpretive" as a translation, it can also be very wrong if not (making it much like [the little girl in the Longfellow poem](https://www.poetryfoundation.org/poems/44650/there-was-a-little-girl)).
 This inconsistency makes me wary of recommending it too strongly.
 (To be fair, the NIV suffers from this same uneveness, but just to a somewhat lesser degree).

-{{% sidenote %}}
-Since you can't find the full 1984 NIV anywhere on the internet (at least not legally), any quotations of the 1984 NIV on this site have the net effect of giving site readers another comparison version to work with (one that is not otherwise available).
-{{% /sidenote %}}

 Two other versions I find strike a decent balance are the ESV and NKJV.
 The NKJV is quite a bit more on the literal side, and has a less-approachable high literary style, but it does have a certain eloquence going for it (inherited from its ancestor, the KJV).
 The ESV, while somewhat more bland, is probably easier reading overall.
 Bland isn't bad either -- I'll take bland and accurate over flashy and wrong any day.